-Take your knife and slide it under the silver skin, close to the edge.
+Silverskin is a hard, inedible portion of the tenderloin and gets its name because it’s silverish in color.
+You’re going to want to remove it.
+Take your knife and slide it under the silver skin, close to the edge of the thickest part of the tenderloin.
 Turn the knife so the sharp part of the blade is facing upwards toward the silver skin and cut with a dragging motion along the silver skin to the edge of the tenderloin.
 You’ll be left with a little “handle” of silver skin.

 Pick up the piece of silver skin, hang on to it tightly, and reversing your knife, keep running the knife along the rest of the silver skin.
 Use a bit of a sawing motion, but try to keep the blade of the knife at an angle and facing upward.
 Continue until you reach the edge of the silver skin.

 Because the tenderloin is an uneven cut, fold the thin flap back on the tenderloin and give it a tie with a bit of string.
 While some tie the whole tenderloin up every few inches, I generally don’t bother and often only tie the portion that is folded over, especially if I’m not serving company.
 The only reason I tie it at all is so that it will cook more evenly.
 Short, sweet and simple, the whole process takes about a minute and is well worth your time.

 Of course, if you do want a beautiful tenderloin, do tie about every inch and a quarter or so, all the way down the length.
 Start at the folded end, then tie the opposite end, then the center.
 Work the other ties in between.
 You’ll want to tie any thicker areas tighter than any areas that are slimmer so the whole tenderloin is an even cylinder.